dustyfingers/kubernetes-crash-course/readme.md

 <br />

+# to set up project

+run `kubectl apply -f mongo-config.yaml` to generate the config for the db run `kubectl apply -f mongo-secret.yaml` to generate the secret for the db run `kubectl apply -f mongo.yaml` to build the deployment and the service for the db finally run `kubectl apply -f webapp.yaml` to deploy the webapp

 > :warning: **Known issue - Minikube IP not accessible**

 If you can't access the NodePort service webapp with `MinikubeIP:NodePort`, execute the following command: